JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 Plots.plot(sol, idxs = joint.s, title="Mass-spring-damper system")
 ```

 As is hopefully evident from the little code snippet above, this linear pendulum model has a lot in common with the rotary pendulum.
 In this example, we connected both the spring and a damper to the same axis flange in the joint.
 This time, the components came from the `Translational` submodule of ModelingToolkitStandardLibrary rather than the `Rotational` submodule.
-Also here do we pass `useAxisFlange` when we create the joint to make sure that it is equipped with the flanges `support` and `axis` needed to connect the translational components.
+Also here do we pass `axisflange` when we create the joint to make sure that it is equipped with the flanges `support` and `axis` needed to connect the translational components.

 ```@example pendulum
 Multibody.render(model, sol; z = -5, filename = "linear_pend.gif", framerate=24)